1. What locations are included in the photo speed enforcement pilot?

 30. What company is doing this work?

 Xerox Business Services Canada Inc. was selected for the photo speed enforcement pilot.
+They are now called Conduent Incorporated.

 31. How did SGI choose Xerox to do the work?